-With the world becoming a more accepting place, we’re discovering sexualities like David Attenborough discovers new species.
-And, just like those species, we’ve found that each sexuality is unique and beautiful.
+As the world becomes a more accepting place, we’re learning about new sexualities faster than David Attenborough discovers new species’, and each sexuality is unique and beautiful.

 How Many Sexualities Are There?

-And, those are just the ones we’ve encountered.
-There are probably hundreds, which, until the world becomes a fully inclusive and prejudice-free place, are unlikely to make themselves known.
+For this deep dive, we’ve covered 29 sexualities, and those are just the one’s we’ve encountered.
+In reality, there are probably hundreds of sexual identities, which, until the world becomes a fully inclusive and prejudice-free place, will be lesser-known.

 What Sexuality Am I?

 Sexualities are, in essence, labels.
-We use them on a daily basis to help us categorize characteristics.
-Because of this, here at KK, we want to stress that you may find yourself falling into multiple categories and: That.
-Is.
-Okay.
-OR you might not even want to put yourself into a category, which is also totally ok.
+We use them on a daily basis to help us categorise our identities.
+Because of this, here at KK, we want to stress that you may find yourself falling into multiple categories and that is completely okay.
+You might not even want to put yourself into a category, which is also totally fine.
 You do you.

 Your sexuality is one part of your identity.
 Knowing which labels apply to you could help you mingle, empathise, relate to and form bonds with others who fit those same ‘categories’.